German Boys' Activities: Music

 German Musical Tradition

 Germany is perhaps more famed for music than any other country.
 Many of the most beloved classical compsers were German.
 The list is huge including Beethoven, Bach, Brahms, Handel, Mendelson, Mozart, Strauss, and many other famed composers.
-We are unsure just why this was, but surely the education system is at least partially responsible.
+Germany is a country of music.
+Not only has every sizable city an opera (Berlin has three opera houses) and a symphony orchestra, nearly every town has a brass band.
+It is wonderful to notice that many players in these bands are quite young.
+Then there are numerous choirs everywhere (no instruments required. except the human voice).
+There are now rock, pop, and metal bands or the more civilized dance orchestras.
+We are unsure just why the German musical tradition is unparalleled.
+Surely the education system is at least partially responsible.
 Hopefully our German readers will provide some insight here.

 Germany Choirs